 This includes the world-famous Lincoln Memorial, Thomas Jefferson Memorial, Martin Luther King, Jr. Memorial, the Washington Monument, and the Vietnam Veterans Memorial, to name a few.

 The Smithsonian Institute is another amazing attraction in Washington that operates 19 different museums, galleries, gardens, and even a zoo.
-The most well-known museum out of this is perhaps the Museum of Natural History.
-Again, these are all free to enter, making Washington the ultimate cheapest vacation idea.
+Perhaps the Museum of Natural History is the most well-known museum out of this.
+Again, these are all free to enter, making Washington the cheapest vacation idea.

 9. San Diego, California